 The military services categorize people according to how well they do on the AFQT.
-Those categories run from I-V. A high AFQT score will ensure you have best opportunity for enlistment bonuses and career choices.
+Those categories run from I-V. A high AFQT score will ensure you have the best opportunity for enlistment bonuses and career choices.
 Here are the AFQT scores and associated categories:

-So, in order to be accepted into the military, have the greatest career opportunities, and get up to $40,000 in signing bounses, you need to do well on the AFQT.
+So in order to be accepted into the military, have the greatest career opportunities and get up to $40,000 in signing bonuses, you need to do well on the AFQT.

 Visit the Military.com ASVAB section where you can take practice tests and learn tips on how to increase your AFQT score.

-Dr. Janet E. Wall was the Manager of the ASVAB Career Exploration Program for the Department of Defense for many years.
+Dr. Janet E. Wall was the manager of the ASVAB Career Exploration Program for the Defense Department for many years.
 She is now an independent consultant focusing on assessment and career development.
-Dr. Wall is author of several books including three ASVAB test preparation books: McGraw-Hill's ASVAB, McGraw-Hill's ASVAB with CD ROM, and McGraw-Hill's Basic Training for the AFQT.
+Wall is the author of several books, including three ASVAB test preparation books: McGraw-Hill's ASVAB, McGraw-Hill's ASVAB with CD ROM and McGraw-Hill's Basic Training for the AFQT.
 These books can be obtained from any regular or online bookstore.

 Copyright 2006 Dr. Janet Wall.
 All opinions expressed in this article are the author's and do not necessarily reflect those of Military.com.